It was dark.

 "We have a warrant to search the premises for any drugs that may be here.
 How long have you been in that safe?" his eyes were full of concern.
 It was weird seeing someone who didn't show anger.

 I remembered before I blacked out that it had been about a day or so.
 I raised my hand, showing him three 1 finger.

 I mouthed the word day.

 "Was he the one who put you in the safe?"

 I nodded yes.

-"He's been dead for a week.
+"He's been dead for two days.
 We recently finished the investigation with the other drug members he was involved in and had orders to come here to grab the rest of the drugs.
 If there were any.
-You've been in there for more than a week."
+You've been in there for about two days?"

-A week?
-That's long.
-But certainly not the longest I've been in there.
+That's not the longest I've been in there.

 "We're taking you to the hospital alright?
 Just to make sure everything's alright.
 If I'd had known we'd find you here we would have brought the paramedics."
 He stood and reach out his hand to me.
 "Let's go."